-Applied Motion Products is pleased to offer a range of step motors and servo motors that are UL recognized to standards UL 1004-6 (Standard for Servo and Stepper Motors) and UL 1004-1 (Standard for Rotating Electrical Machines - General Requirements), as well as Canadian CSA standard CS22.2 NO. 100-14 (Motors and Generators).
-With this recognition customers can feel confident using these products in applications that require UL and CSA certification.
+Applied Motion Products is pleased to offer a range of motors and drives that are UL recognized.
+With this recognition, customers can feel confident using these products in applications that require UL and CSA certification.

 This article is about J Series Servo Motors from Applied Motion Products and a newly introduced variant of the motor design that comes with a 9-pin feedback connector instead of the more familiar 15-pin feedback connector.
 The details below include how to identify the 9-pin connector, why we’ve introduced this variant, and how it affects the product line.